TubercularOx/darkhaunter/Geekery/nale.md

 Nupperibos are devils undergoing punishment for misdeeds.
 They slightly resemble lemures in appearance.
 Their eyes and ears are sewn shut, and they navigate by smell.
 While they possess blindsight, fast healing, and immunity to mind-affecting effects, Nale is neither blind nor deaf, nor are the IFCC punishing him.

 ### Pit Fiend
-The pit fiend is a Greater Devil rather than a Least Devil, but it enters the discussion because it is the only SRD devil with access to *blasphemy*, which it uses at will.
+The [Pit Fiend](https://www.d20srd.org/srd/monsters/devil.htm#pitFiend) is a Greater Devil rather than a Least Devil, but it enters the discussion because it is the only SRD devil with access to *blasphemy*, which it uses at will.
 As the iconic apex of devilkind, it provides a clear reference point for what a fully realized fiendish ability suite looks like.

 This suite includes *greater teleport* at will, so using the pit fiend as a template for the abilities granted by the Fountain raises an immediate question: if Nale’s power set is modeled after this archetype, why does he rely on Sabine for teleportation instead of using it himself?